asrob-uc3m/robotDevastation-user-manual/en/two_robots.md

 # Two robots

-Having followed the installation steps on the PCs of the players (gamer 1 PC and gamer 2PC) and that of a server (server PC):
+Having followed the installation steps on the PCs of the players (gamer 1 PC and gamer 2 PC) and that of a server (server PC):

 ```bash
 [server PC, terminal 1] yarp server